freer4/elevuetor/elevuetor-js/README.md

 See `_refreshList()` table method for refreshing the values here.

 **!important** `_list` is what you use to see what record ids you have without loading up the full data for said records.
-If you try to access the records in the Table through the individual Model objects (such as looping through the entire Table), the accessing of those Model objects will trigger their load from Mantle.
+If you try to access the records in the Table through the individual Model objects (such as looping through the entire Table), the accessing of those Model objects will trigger their load from ElevuetorDotNet.

 ---